newtonlb/scanner-snap/README.md

 A snap provided by [Beaconinside](https://www.beaconinside.com)  to detect proximity beacons and send its data to our context API .

 ## Installation
- first, we need to build the snap
+ First, we need to build the snap
 ```
 sudo snapcraft
 ```